JachB/JachB/README.md

 # Hi 👋 I'm Jan Bartnicki

-➤ AI-first builder · Computer Science Engineering degree · Management & Marketing student.
+➤ AI & Automation Builder · Computer Science Engineering degree · Management & Marketing student.
 I build and ship web apps, MVPs and websites with an AI-first approach — using AI dev tools (Claude Code, Codex, Cursor, MCP) to go from idea to working product fast.
 Currently building commercial Next.js websites for a marketing agency — fast, SEO-optimized, fully responsive, and focused on performance, lead generation and clean UI.
 I focus on why something is worth building, not just how to code it.
 ---

 ## 💻 Web Developer